 carotids is happening in your coronary arteries feeding your heart.

-all conventional cholesterol tests.
-A VAP will show you the breakdown of all of your
+Get an Advanced Lipid test.
+An advanced lipid blood test will show you the breakdown of all of your

 cholesterol sub-particles.
 If you have a large proportion of small particles this test will